We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 2001 feature Crooked Earth saw Morrison back in Aotearoa.
 He played a military man returning home to bury his father, who faces off against his drug-dealing brother (Lawrence Makoare) over stolen land.
 Sam Pillsbury (The Scarecrow) directed.
 Variety found the film's combination of political and thriller elements "handsomely mounted and compelling".

 Since Crooked Earth, Morrison's career has alternated Kiwi roles — including hosting duties on Māori supernatural series Mataku, and variety show Happy Hour — with doses of the Star Wars myth.
 In 2002's Attack of the Clones he played bounty hunter Jango Fett, and a cavalcade of cloned warriors.
 He joked it was "the only movie you can be in for two seconds and be famous".
-Morrison went on to do voice work for a number of Star Wars video games, and played Boba Fett in series The Mandalorian — which led to his biggest Star Wars role of all: starring in keenly awaited series The Book of Boba Fett (2021).
+Morrison went on to do voice work for a number of Star Wars video games, and played Boba Fett in series The Mandalorian — before his biggest Star Wars performance of all: starring in much watched miniseries The Book of Boba Fett (2021).

 In 2004 Morrison played a Native American Indian in offbeat western Blueberry, and joined Nick Nolte and NZ cinematographer Stuart Dryburgh in the acclaimed Vietnamese in America drama The Beautiful Country.